StorkSMS/Stork-SMS-Dapp/docs/storkai-coming-soon.md

 ### Example Conversations

-**User**: "I want to diversify my portfolio" **Storkai**: "I see you have 1,000 SOL.
+**User**: "I want to diversify my portfolio"
+**StorkAI**: "I see you have 1,000 SOL.
 Here are some options:
 * Stake 500 SOL for 7% APY
 * Buy 200 SOL of blue-chip tokens (JUP, RAY, ORCA)
-* Keep 300 SOL liquid for opportunities Would you like me to execute this strategy?"
+* Keep 300 SOL liquid for opportunities

+Would you like me to execute this strategy?"

-**User**: "Buy the dip on memecoins" **Storkai**: "Current memecoin opportunities:
+**User**: "Buy the dip on memecoins"
+**StorkAI**: "Current memecoin opportunities:
 * BONK: Down 15% from weekly high
 * WIF: Down 22% from weekly high
-* PEPE: Down 18% from weekly high How much would you like to allocate to each?"
+* PEPE: Down 18% from weekly high

+How much would you like to allocate to each?"

-**User**: "What's my yield this month?" **Storkai**: "Your DeFi yield this month:
+**User**: "What's my yield this month?"
+**StorkAI**: "Your DeFi yield this month:
 * Staking rewards: 12.5 SOL
 * LP fees: 3.2 SOL
 * Lending interest: 1.8 SOL